 These are some tools and programs I found that can help you organize your daily tasks, be it your writing goals or any other daily tasks you need to get done, while also assisting you in eliminating the distractions that might stop you from reaching your daily writing goal in time.

 I love writing tools, and so I always look for ones that are most convenient to use.
 Beside the common programs you can use to write, like Microsoft Word, Google Docs, Pages, or Scrivener, there is one that I have only come across a few days ago, but I really like the features it offers, and I think I will be using it most of November, and that is OmmWirter.

 It creates a very different mood for writing that helps you focus and cancels any distractions with background music and sound effects.

-It costs about $6.90 and it is available for both Mac and Windows users.
+It costs $8.53 and it is available for both Mac and Windows users.
 You can also test the experience if you want to try it before purchase.

-While this software is not exactly the most organized place to create a novel, and you will still need to have something like Google Docs or so, where you will have your full project saved, but this software is just to help you get the words on the page.
+While this software is not exactly the most organized place to create a novel, and you will still need to have something like Google Docs or so, where you will have your full project saved in proper order, this software is great in that it will help you get the words on the page a lot easier.

 You can find a list of other writing tools and how to use them in this article.